JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ## 7. Canada Water and transparency

 Southwark has made a [legendary committment](https://www.southwarknews.co.uk/news/southwark-councils-new-policy-will-stop-developers-copping-out-of-affordable-housing-obligations/) on viability assessments.
 To be of any value this should extend to all development related documents, including development partnership agreements with private developers.
-[Released under FOI](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908), heavily redacted - all financial and viability details, affordable housing provisions, pubic open space,, developer profit - screenshots
+In October last year we requested a copy of the Council's partnership agreement with British Land for the [gargantuan Canada Water redevelopment plans](http://35percent.org/canada-water/#british-land-masterplan-site) (46 acres of Council freehold land, more than 3000 new homes).
+After two and a half months it was [released](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908), in heavily redacted form - all financial and viability details, affordable housing provisions, pubic open space requirements and developer's protected profit levels were completely redacted.

 ![](http://35percent.org/img/cwdpa.png)
 *Extract from redacted partnership agreement*